Systemic Lupus Erythematosus

 - Corticosteroids such as prednisone help reduce inflammation

-- Immunosuppressant drugs including azathioprine stop the immune system from attacking healthy cells and tissue
+- Immunosuppressant drugs including hydroxychloroquine and mycophenolate mofetil stop the immune system from attacking healthy cells and tissue

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) including ibuprofen or naproxen can help with pain